 Andrew discovers that the TGA adopts international guidelines as a basis for the technical data requirements for applications to register prescription medicines in Australia.
 He learns that if he would like the findings of his studies to be useful in a registration application, it would be a good idea to comply with Good Laboratory Practice.
 He also learns that there are guidelines specific to quality studies and nonclinical studies, as well as guidelines about clinical efficacy and safety on the TGA website.

 Clinical trial information

-Andrew is interested in eventually conducting clinical trials and looked up the NHMRC and found the Australian Clinical Trials website.
-He was happy to discover that this website contained comprehensive information for researchers about clinical trials, including links to various TGA web pages such as the Australian clinical trial handbook.
+Andrew is interested in eventually conducting clinical trials and finds helpful information on the TGA website under Clinical trials and the Australian clinical trial handbook.
+He also looks up the NHMRC and finds the Australian Clinical Trials website.
+He is happy to discover that this website also contains comprehensive information for researchers about clinical trials.